souch/SMP/README.md

 - select main music directory
 - quick jump with letter in the right (like in contact)
 - Shake to go to next song
-- do not go to screensaver
+- button that disable/enable screensaver
 - zoom make letter (and button) bigger or smaller
 - speak the title
-- show current pos in list
 - cursor for song pos
 - cursor for volume ? ( half/full?)
 - swipe to go to list of song <-> song details